SAP/openui5-docs/docs/Using_Controller_Extension_21515f0.md

 If you want to have additional lifecycle events like the standard `onInit` or `onExit` for developers extending the controller, you can define them as described in this section.

 Controller extensions allow you to define custom lifecycle hooks.
-In the [`Sample`](https://openui5.hana.ondemand.com/#/sample/sap.ui.core.sample.ControllerExtension/preview), the `ReuseExtension.js` defines a custom lifecycle hook by specifying an `overrideExecution` function:
+In the sample below, a custom lifecycle hook is defined by specifying an `overrideExecution` function:

 ``` js
 return ControllerExtension.extend("sap.my.ReuseExtension", {